tinymce/tinymce-docs/_includes/configuration/invalid-elements.md

 ## invalid_elements

-This options permits the editor to remove specific elements with TinyMCE executes a cleanup.
+This option instructs the editor to remove specific elements when TinyMCE executes a cleanup.
 This option should contain a comma separated list of element names to exclude from the content.

 **Type:** `String`